slavenf/sfl-library/doc/segmented_vector.md

 }
 ```

-`sfl::segmented_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector), but with the different storage model.
+`sfl::segmented_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that allows fast insertion at its end.

-The storage of `sfl::segmented_vector` consists of a sequence of individually allocated arrays of size `N` which are called *segments*.
+The storage of segmented vector consists of a sequence of individually allocated arrays of size `N` which are called *segments*.
+Elements of segmented vector are not stored contiguously in the memory, but they are stored contiguously within a segment.
 Size `N` is specified at the compile time as a template parameter.

-Elements of `sfl::segmented_vector` are not stored contiguously in the memory, but they are stored contiguously within a segment.

-This container is inspired by `std::deque`, but the behavior and API is different than `std::deque`.
-Segmented vector has the same set of public member functions as `std::vector`, except the `data()` member function, which does not exist.
+This container is very similar to [`std::deque`](https://en.cppreference.com/w/cpp/container/deque), but with the slightly different set of public member functions.
+Segmented vector has the same public member functions as `std::vector`, except the `data()` member function, plus some additional public member functions not found in `std::vector`.

 Iterators to elements are random access iterators and they meet the requirements of [`LegacyRandomAccessIterator`](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 Indexed access to elements (`operator[]` and `at`) must perform two pointer dereferences.

-Unlike standard vector, `sfl::segmented_vector` is not specialized for `bool`.
+`sfl::segmented_vector` is **not** specialized for `bool`.

 `sfl::segmented_vector` meets the requirements of [`Container`](https://en.cppreference.com/w/cpp/named_req/Container), [`AllocatorAwareContainer`](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer), [`ReversibleContainer`](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer) and [`SequenceContainer`](https://en.cppreference.com/w/cpp/named_req/SequenceContainer).

+<br><br>